 - In their opinion, what qualifications are most important to succeed in the role?

 2. Talk to your manager or HR

-Whether you talk to your manager or HR, communicating your desire to transfer to another department is the first step to making that move.
-Remember to consider the pros and cons of moving to another department before bringing it up with anyone to make sure it is something you want to achieve.
-Being certain will show your manager and HR that you are serious about making a move and being proactive about it.
+The first step to transferring to another department is communicating your desire to your manager or HR.
+Make sure you weigh the pros and cons of moving to another department before discussing it with anyone.
+Being certain will show your manager and HR that you are serious about making a move.

 3. Engage with other colleagues from the department you wish to join

-Moving departments might not be as simple as asking one day and moving the next.
-During this process, why not look for opportunities to interact with colleagues in that department.
-Why not consider volunteering on any internal projects you could lend your hand to?
-It is an excellent opportunity to showcase your skills and talents and your willingness to go above and beyond.
+Moving departments is more complex than asking one day and moving the next.
+Why not look for opportunities to interact with colleagues in that department during this process?
+Why not consider volunteering on any internal projects to which you could lend your hand?
+It is an excellent opportunity to showcase your skills, talents, and willingness to go above and beyond.

-It will keep your mind stimulated and will make waiting for your transfer to be official much less stressful.
+It will stimulate your mind and make waiting for your transfer to be official much less stressful.

 Don’t assume you have the job in the bag simply because you already work for the company.
 The average job opening receives 250 applications, so you’ll likely be up against external applicants who will enter their interview in full force.
 Rise to the occasion and use your internal knowledge to your advantage.

 Whatever you do, don’t check out your current job.
-Remember, you’re looking to stay within your organization, and reputation precedes itself.
+Remember, you’re looking to stay within your organisation, and reputation precedes itself.
 If you stop giving it your all in your current role, word of mouth may spread, and a new hiring manager may be reluctant to work with you.
-Your goal is to maintain your reputation as a great employee and continue to show your commitment to the organization you’re with—even if you’re not currently working for the ideal department or team you have envisioned just yet.
+Your goal is to maintain your reputation as a great employee and continue to show your commitment to the organisation you’re with—even if you’re not currently working for the ideal department or team you have envisioned.